eceltov/V3Project/README.md

 ![Final Analysis](./figures/theoretical_graph.png)

-The theoretical approach ranks significantly higher than the others; almost **two times better than the baseline for skippable annotations**, and over **two and a half times better for non-skippable annotations**.
-Notably, the **9-grid is closer to the theoretical approach than the baseline for skippable frames**, although it should be noted that no perturbations were considered in these graphs.
+The theoretical approach ranks significantly higher than the others; almost two times better than the baseline for skippable annotations, and over two and a half times better for non-skippable annotations.
+Notably, the 9-grid is closer to the theoretical approach than the baseline for skippable frames, although it should be noted that no perturbations were considered in these graphs.

 Finally, the last experiment was to test whether enlarging the annotation bounding box improved performance, i.e., whether adding some neighboring visual context helps.
 The following graphs show that it actually significantly harms the performance.

 ![Box Sizes](./figures/box_size.png)

-In this graph, **box enlargement** refers to how many pixels the annotation bounding box was stretched in all four directions.
+In this graph, box enlargement refers to how many pixels the annotation bounding box was stretched in all four directions.
 For reference, all MVK frames have a resolution of 682x384.

 # Publications and Results

 This study found that sub-image search methodologies can significantly improve search performance, and it contextualized these findings with a theoretical upper bound.

-The **9-grid** emerged as a more performant alternative to whole-image search.
+The 9-grid emerged as a more performant alternative to whole-image search.
 It is simple to implement and remains reasonably user-friendly, requiring users to either specify a segment or draw a bounding box using an interface element.

-Although the **dynamic approach** performed worse, its effectiveness is directly tied to the object detector used.
+Although the dynamic approach performed worse, its effectiveness is directly tied to the object detector used.
 This suggests that further fine-tuning or the use of more advanced models could significantly boost its performance.

-A surprising finding was the **reduced performance of textual queries**, implying that explicitly specifying the locality of searched objects might actually cause more harm than benefit.
+A surprising finding was the reduced performance of textual queries, implying that explicitly specifying the locality of searched objects might actually cause more harm than benefit.

-Finally, this study laid the groundwork for two papers currently being submitted to the **SISAP 2025 conference**.
+Finally, this study laid the groundwork for two papers currently being submitted to the SISAP 2025 conference.
 The first paper [6] summarizes the improvements achieved by using static grids and details the data collection process.
 The second paper [7] focuses on the dynamic approach and compares it to the results obtained from the theoretical analysis.

 # Project Structure and Usage

 This project is structured as a collection of scripts, reflecting the diverse nature of its computations.
-The general workflow is divided into a **long precomputation phase**, where necessary embeddings and detection rectangles are generated, and a **shorter evaluation phase**, which produces CSV datasets for analysis.
+The general workflow is divided into a long precomputation phase, where necessary embeddings and detection rectangles are generated, and a shorter evaluation phase, which produces CSV datasets for analysis.

 ## Installation